stgloorious/simple-battery-log/README.md

 - Create a cronjob so `log-battery.sh` is executed each minute: `crontab -e`, then enter `* * * * * sh /path/to/log-battery.sh`
 - This will write to `$HOME/BAT0.log` each minute.
 Check if this is the case.
 - After sufficient time, you can move `BAT0.log` to the same directory as `plot.py`.
 Execute the script `./plot.py` and find the plots in png format in the same directory.

+## Remarks
+On my system, the output file `BAT0.log` looks like this:

+    1636047661,Discharging,45090000,34660000
+    1636047721,Discharging,45090000,34610000
+    1636047781,Discharging,45090000,34520000

+Where the first column indicates the current unix time, the second indicates the battery status with the values 'Charging', 'Discharging', or 'Full', followed by the design energy of the battery in uWh, followed by the current energy of the battery in uWh.
+The scripts are designed to work with these kinds of values.
+In the current version, the design energy is ignored.